-Given that the Group is engaged in property development and investment in Mainland China, risks and uncertainties of its business are principally associated with property market and property prices in Mainland China, and the Group's revenue in the future will be directly affected by such risks and uncertainties.
-Property market in Mainland China is affected by a number of factors which include, inter alia, economic environment, property supply and demand, fiscal and monetary and taxation policies of the PRC government and austerity measures of real estate sector, etc. The GDP of Mainland China has maintained a year-on-year growth though the growth rate has been slowed down gradually.
-Currently, the property projects of the Group are all located in tier-1 cities with different categories and usage, effectively diversifying operational risks.
+Given that the Group is engaged in the business of property development and investment in Mainland China, risks and uncertainties of its business are principally associated with the property market and property prices in Mainland China, and the Group's revenue in the future will be directly affected by such risks and uncertainties.
+The property market in Mainland China is affected by a number of factors which include, among others, economic environment, property supply and demand, the PRC government's fiscal and monetary and taxation policies and austerity measures on the real estate sector, etc. The GDP of Mainland China has maintained a year-on-year growth though the growth rate has slowed down gradually.
+Currently, the property projects of the Group are all located in first-tier cities, involving properties of different types and serving different purposes, so as to effectively diversify operational risks.

-The Buxin Project in Shenzhen has a relatively prolonged development period, and the Company may seek external fund to partially finance its development.
-As such, the financing channels and financing costs will be subject to the prevailing market conditions, loan interest rate level and the Group's financial position.
-As at 31 December 2016, the Group did not have any outstanding interest-bearing loan.
+The Buxin Project in Shenzhen has a relatively prolonged development period, therefore the Company may need to seek external funds to partially finance its development.
+As such, the financing channels and financing costs will be subject to the prevailing market conditions, the level of loan interest rates and the Group's financial position.
+As at 31 December 2017, the Group did not have any outstanding interest-bearing loans.

-As property development business has a relatively long product life cycle, the Group's future profit and cash flow will be highly volatile.
+As property development business has a relatively long product life cycle, the Group's future profit and cash flows will be relatively volatile.